drojaazu/suddendesu/content/entry/hidden-options-in-niyanpai-and-musoubana/index.md

 ---
-title: 'Hidden Options in Niyanpai and Musoubana'
+title: 'Hidden Options in Niyanpai and Musōbana'
 date: 2015-02-07T03:35:00+09:00
-draft: false
-author: Ryou
+author: Name
 images:
 - img/niyanpai_title.png
+category: Disassembly / Analysis
+tags:
+- nichibutsu
+- debug tool
+draft: false
 ---

 More Mahjong Menus!
-Next up we have Nyanpai and Musoubana, two games that run on the same Nichibutsu hardware and share most of the same artwork.
+Next up we have Nyanpai and Musōbana, two games that run on the same Nichibutsu hardware and share most of the same artwork.
 They also share a hidden option test.

 <!--more-->

-Nyanpai (officially (mis-)transliterated as Niyanpai) is a twist on the tile-matching form of mahjong that most Westerners are familiar with, and Musoubana is a standard version of the hanafuda game Koi-koi.
+Nyanpai (officially mis-transliterated as Niyanpai) is a twist on the tile-matching form of mahjong that most Westerners are familiar with, and Musōbana is a standard version of the hanafuda game Koi-koi.
 The art is pretty decent, and the Nyanpai gameplay is pretty easy to figure out for most people, making it one of the more playable porn games in MAME.

 # Nyanpai